w3c/wot/plugfest/2018-bundang/result.md

   - OK
   - Provided 1 Remote proxy and 2 Local proxy that were set in Bundang and in the Smart home in Japan.
   - Connected some application Servients and devices Servients from other members
-  - Also connetected Oracle IoT Cloud Service with using Oraclbe binding on the Local proxy.
+  - Also connetected Oracle IoT Cloud Service with using Oracle binding on the Local proxy.

 * Hitachi: connect our application with Remote/Local Proxy
   - OK